 In T 238/88 (OJ 1992, 709) the board stated that the fact that the features were not in fact usual terms of art did not rule out clarity and conciseness, since according to Art.
 69 EPC 1973 the description should be used to interpret the claims.

 In T 456/91 the board was of the opinion that the clarity of a claim was not diminished by the mere breadth of a term of art contained in it, if the meaning of such term was unambiguous for a person skilled in the art, either per se or in the light of the description.
 In this case an extremely large number of compounds could be used for carrying out the invention.
 It was clear from the claims, when read in the light of the description, which peptides were suitable for the invention.

 Likewise, in T 860/93 (OJ 1995, 47) the board assumed that the description might be used to determine whether the claims were clear.
-In so doing it took its cue from the general legal principle whereby "ex praecedentibus et consequentibus optima fit interpretatio", which was recognised in the Contracting states.
+In so doing it took its cue from the general legal principle whereby the best interpretation is that made from what precedes and what follows.
 It accepted the reasoning in T 454/89 (see below), namely that the description could only be used to determine the extent of the protection conferred and not to establish clarity, only in the case of claims which were self-contradictory, but not in general (see also T 884/93 and T 287/97).
-In T 523/00, T 1151/02 and T 61/03, the boards stated that a patent may be its own dictionary (see also point 6.3.3 above).
+In T 523/00, T 1151/02 and T 61/03, the boards stated that a patent may be its own dictionary (see also in this Chapter II.A.6.3.3).

 However, a number of decisions point out the limits to the use of the description and drawings in the examination relating to the clarity requirement.